Janis Bogdanovich, President

 I have 2 dogs and 3 cats.
 The dogs and I go walking and hiking a lot – enjoying the beautiful place we live in.
 It’s good for all of us!
 I retired a few years ago, so I have more time for hiking.
 I also volunteer a lot, so I try to do it all.

 I have a brother in Santa Cruz who is building a 38-foot boat.
 My daughter lives in Seattle and I see her several times a year, which is wonderful.

-Cheryl has a lifelong love of nature and goal of fostering an environment where the forests and the community take care of each other.
-Cheryl is employed full time as a Registered Nurse and owns an organic farm with her partner, Jim.
-In addition to her involvement with WCFP, she was president of the non-profit Sugarloaf Community Association and is presently on the Board of Directors for the Williams Creek Watershed Council.
+I have a lifelong love of nature and goal of fostering an environment where the forests and the community take care of each other.
+I’m actively involved with the Williams Community Forest Project promoting ecological forest management.
+I’m employed full-time as a Registered Nurse and, with my partner Jim, own an organic farm.
+In addition to my involvement with WCFP, I’m on the Board of Directors for the Williams Creek Watershed Council.